 CDS-D12.
 Report the lowest grade earned for any course that may be transferred for credit: D- CDS-D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: No max CDS-D14 .
+Maximum number of credits or courses that may be transferred from a two-year institution: No max CDS-D14.
 Maximum number of credits or courses that may be transferred from a four-year institution: No max CDS-D15.
 Minimum number of credits that transfers must complete at UB to earn an associate degree: N/A CDS-D16.
-Minimum number of credits that transfers must complete at UB to earn a bachelor's degree: 30

-CDS-D17.
-Describe other transfer credit policies: We have no maximum on the number of credits or courses that may be transferred from a two year/four year institution.

-Military Service Transfer Credit Policies

-CDS-D18.
-Does your institution accept the following military/veteran transfer credits:

-American Council on Education (ACE) ☐ Yes

-College Level Examination Program (CLEP) ☐ Yes

-DANTES Subject Standardized Tests (DSST) ☐ Yes

-- CDS-D19.
-Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): No Maximum - CDS-D20.
-Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning Assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): No Maximum - CDS-D21.
-Are the military/veteran credit transfer policies published on your website? ∑ Yes ☐ No If yes, please provide the URL where the policy can be located: Military/veteran credit transfer policy - https://catalog.buffalo.edu/policies/alternative-credit.html - CDS-D22.
-Describe other military/veteran transfer credit policies unique to your institution:
+Minimum number of credits that transfers must complete at UB to earn a bachelor's degree: 30 CDS-D17.
+Describe other transfer credit policies: We have no maximum on the number of credits or transferred from a two year/four year institution. courses that may be Military Se ervice Transfer Credit Policies CDS-D18.
+Does your institution accept the following military/veteran transfer credits: American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Yes No CDS-D19.
+Maximum number of credits or courses that may be transferred based on military education eva Council on Education (ACE): No Maximum aluated by the American CDS-D20.
+Maximum number of credits or courses that may be transferred based on Department of Defense Assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized No Maximum CDS-D21.
+Are the military/veteran credit transfer policies published on your website?
+Yes No If yes, please provide the URL where the policy can be located: Military/veteran credit transfer policy - https://catalog.buffalo.edu/policies/alternative-credit.html tml CDS-D22.
+Describe other military/veteran transfer credit policies unique to your institution: Formal Ar ticulation Programs